-- They have a formal confirmation of end of employment or a resignation date which is before the annual deadline of 30 June (extended to 31 July for 2021).
+- They have a formal confirmation of end of employment or a resignation date which is before the annual deadline of 30 June.

 Professional Services staff

 To be carried out annually, InfHR will contact Professional Services staff and line managers at least two months in advance of the annual deadline for PDRs to allow time for meetings to be scheduled and the paperwork to be completed.
-The deadline for completion is 30 June (extended to 31 July for 2021).
+The deadline for completion is 30 June.

 To be carried out annually, InfHR will contact staff and line managers at least two months in advance of the proposed date of the PDR to allow time for the meeting to be scheduled and the paperwork to be completed.
-The deadline for completion is 30 June (extended to 31 July for 2021).
+The deadline for completion is 30 June.

 You are automatically assigned your line manager as your appraiser (Director of Institute for Grade 8 and 9 staff; Deputy Head of School or Head of School for Grade 10 staff).
 You can request another suitable appraiser if you wish to do so.
 Please note that all PDRs will be reviewed by the Head of School.